We Are Black Forest

 Come join us in learning and doing multiple genres of line dance, i.e. Hip-Hop, Country, Latin, Ballroom etc. We look forward to seeing you come and have fun with us and becoming part of the…Black Forest Line Dancers.

 Everyone is welcome!
-Beginner-Level Classes from 10:00am – 11:00am and General Class from 11:30am – 1:00pm.
-FREE, however, donations are accepted and go to the Black Forest Community Center to help keep the building open to all.
+Dance Class is from 11:30am – 1:00pm.
+Classes are donation-based and all donations go to the Black Forest Community Center to help keep the building open to all.

 Black Forest Community Club